vaharoni/share-intent-test/README.md

 # Overview

-This repo demonstrates that `ShareExtension` target still exists in the output of `npx expo config` after installation.
+This repo is linked to [Issue #159](https://github.com/achorein/expo-share-intent/issues/159) of the `expo-share-intent` repo.
+It demonstrates that `ShareExtension` target still exists in the output of `npx expo config` after installation.

 The [README.md](https://github.com/achorein/expo-share-intent?tab=readme-ov-file#ios-extension-target) specifies: